 Take the Kent State Golden flashes football program for example.
-They faced the Texas A&M Aggies over the weekend, in what is a classic David versus Goliath matchup.
+They faced the Texas A&M Aggies a year ago, in what is a classic David versus Goliath matchup.
 They will also go up against the Iowa Hawkeyes later this month, where the odds are very much stacked against them.

 However, Kent State is slated to make $5.2 million for agreeing to play the role of fodder for Big 12 and Big 10 contenders.